sebastian-gregoricchio/Rseb/README.md

 ```

 ## Dependencies
-Some functions of this package require `bioConductor` libraries. this functions should install automatically the package.
-Anyway, install `bioConductor` repository is reccomended.
+Some functions of this package require `Bioconductor` libraries. this functions should install automatically the package.
+Anyway, install `Bioconductor` repository is reccomended.

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))